 The word egress can be defined as "to emerge" and "a path out."
 This is the main function of egress windows in any home.
-These windows are installed in specific locations in a dwelling to provide an emergency exit in case of a fire or any other accident.
-These windows must meet specific requirements and be the correct size to be termed as an egress window.
-Residential building codes require at least one of these windows, and including one must be a primary consideration during construction and design.
+They are installed in specific locations to provide an emergency exit in case of a fire or any other accident.
+They must meet specific requirements and be the correct size to be an egress window.
+Residential building codes require at least one of these.
+Including one must be a primary consideration during construction and design.

-The national average cost of installing a prefabricated below-ground egress window can range from $2,500 to $5,300.
-Most homeowners pay around $3,750 for one casement prefabricated one installed below ground.
+The national average cost of installing a prefabricated below-ground egress window ranges from $2,500 to $5,000.
+Most homeowners pay around $3,500 for one prefabricated casement prefabricated installed below ground.
 Costs can be as low as $900 for one prefabricated, single-hung egress window installed above ground.
-Prices can go as high as $8,000 for one custom awning egress window installed below ground with excavation and installation of a window well.
+Prices can go as high as $10,000 for one custom awning egress window installed below ground with excavation and installation of a window well.

 |Egress Window Prices|

 According to the International Building Code, basements and sleeping rooms below the fourth floor of a home must have one emergency escape.
 This escape can be in the form of a skylight, patio, or window that is large enough for one adult to escape directly to the outdoors in an emergency.
 It must be large enough for an emergency worker to enter the room, if necessary.
 The opening must meet a minimum net clear opening of 5.7 feet.

 While each county, state, or municipal government has different requirements for egress window placement, the International Residential Code (IRC) developed some board standards which should be used as guidance.
 The minimum height to qualify as an egress window is 24 inches, while the minimum width is 20 inches.
 The minimum clearing when opened is 5.7 square feet.
 In addition, the sill height cannot be more than 44 inches from the finished floor.